 Has the program been independently evaluated?

 There have been no independent evaluations of Silver Alert in a real-world context.

-There have been three US studies which tested Silver Alert in experimental settings with university students.
+There have been three US studies that tested Silver Alert in experimental settings with university students.
 In each of these studies (Gier et al., 2017; Gier, 2019; Gier & Krenier, 2019), the authors utilized mock Silver Alerts, using either pictures or video footage, to identify factors that facilitate or inhibit facial recognition of missing older adults.
 The results from each of these studies are varied.
 In general, they discovered that showing educational videos before they ran a facial recognition test increased student recognition of a missing person; however, overall recognition rates with or without the video varied widely across the three studies.
-These findings are consistent with other studies, which finds that eyewitness identification is sometimes prone to error; especially when eyewitnesses observe someone by picture or on video (Howe & Knott, 2014).
+These findings are consistent with other studies, which finds that eyewitness identification is sometimes prone to error; especially when eyewitnesses observe someone by a picture or on video (Howe & Knott, 2014).

 Was the program rigorously tested?

-Although aspects of the program - such as facial recognition following missing alerts- have been tested in lab setting (see Gier et al., 2017; Gier, 2019; Gier & Krenier, 2019); the Silver Alert program has not been evaluated.
+Although aspects of the program - such as facial recognition following missing alerts- have been tested in a lab setting (see Gier et al., 2017; Gier, 2019; Gier & Krenier, 2019); the Silver Alert program has not been evaluated.

 Has the program evaluation been replicated?

 There are no known program evaluations of Silver Alert.

 The program has not been tested in Canada.